Penrose-type inequalities with a Euclidean background: Introduction

-In section \ref{sec_mixed}, we discuss a conjectured inequality for asymptotically flat manifolds that contain both minimal surfaces and zero area singularities.
+In section \ref{sec_zas}, we recall the details of ZAS.
+Theorem \ref{thm_zas} is a type of Penrose inequality for ZAS contained in conformally flat manifolds.
+Such an inequality is unknown in general (without conformal flatness), even in low dimensions.
+In section \ref{sec_mixed}, we discuss an inequality conjectured by Bray for asymptotically flat manifolds that contain both black holes and zero area singularities.
 We apply the techniques of the previous sections to prove a weaker version of the inequality in the conformally flat case, under an additional technical assumption.

+Finally, in an appendix we give a proof of the inequality of Poincar\'e, Faber, and Szeg\"o relating the volume and capacity of regions in $\R^3$ \cite{isoperimetric}; this is needed in the proof of Theorem \ref{thm_zas}.

 \ack The author would like to thank Fernando Schwartz and Hubert Bray for helpful discussions and suggestions.
-He also would like to note that Schwartz's recent paper \cite{schwartz} gave impetus to this work.
+He also would like to note that Schwartz's paper \cite{schwartz} was the original inspiration for this work.
+Much of the work for this paper was carried out while the author was affiliated with the University of Pennsylvania.
+The author would also like to thank the referee for a number of insightful comments and suggestions that improved the paper.